VanshikaTanwar/Analog_multiplier/README.md

 has been displayed.
 Also, for the Log file go to simulation and then click on "Log File", the log file is displayed.

-This is the output waveform of input v1 and v3.
+This is the output waveform.
 </p>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/90523478/155857283-f12ab886-7b4b-4277-bbd5-cec11c0cf7c7.png"></br>